RX0BANSHEE/Disaster-Response-Pipeline/README.md

 # Disaster-Response-Pipeline
 Disaster Response pipeline is a data ETL, processing, modeling project in Udacity Data Science Course.
-The raw dataset we will use contain 26k message in Twitter and contaent tag to help developer to distinguish message in right category.
-During this project, we will build a classifier model to help organizztions filter the most important message to rescure people who still in trouble.
+The raw dataset we will use contain 26k message in Twitter and content tag to help developer to distinguish message in right category (e.g. Water, Food, Hospitals, Aid-Related) during a disaster event.
+The app is based on Nature Language Processing and Random Forest Classifier ML model.

 Inorder to accomplish this project, I used several packages which listed below:
 1.pandas